 Learning leaders are confronting a world upended by relentless disruption.
 It’s no wonder that the response has been what can only be called a radical transformation of the learning function — a rethinking of what is delivered, where it’s delivered and to whom, who drives the capability, and how results are reported.

-To explore this new wave of learning, Executive Networks and NovoEd completed research with 515 enterprise learning leaders around the world.
+To explore this new wave of learning, Executive Networks and NovoEd completed research with 515 enterprise learning leaders around the world in late 2022.
 The results have revealed a variety of priorities emerging as business leaders grapple with how to reshape learning to fit today’s new realities.

-In this LX Signature Series webinar on Nov.
-30 – The Future of Corporate Academies – Jeanne Meister, Executive Vice President with Executive Networks and the Founder of the Future Workplace Academy, will share insights from this research and explore how leaders are working to ensure their transformation of the learning function aligns with the most critical business needs facing their organizations.
-She will discuss:
+In this on-demand LX Signature Series webinar – The Future of Corporate Academies – Jeanne Meister, Executive Vice President with Executive Networks and the Founder of the Future Workplace Academy, shares insights from this research and explores how leaders are working to ensure their transformation of the learning function aligns with the most critical business needs facing their organizations.
+She discusses:

-- Why many organizations are turning to capability academies to focus on the skills needed for rapidly changing business priorities
+- Why many organizations are turning to capability academy to focus on the skills needed for rapidly changing business priorities

 - Why L&D is becoming a top business priority for CEOs

 - How many leaders are extending the learning audience beyond full-time employees